-At times we can all feel over whelmed by the magnitude of the work task/mission before us; and this before we even consider the daily doings and jugglings that we are committed to perform as, darling, the show called ‘Life’ simply must go on.
+At times we can all feel fazed by the magnitude of the work task/mission before us; and this before we even consider the daily doings and jugglings that we are committed to perform as, darling, the show called ‘Life’ simply must go on.
 So many oranges in the air, so little time!
+Here I share my thoughts on how to cope when you feel overwhelmed.

 This very Monday morn I awoke in a stodge, unsure of my next step, with a distinct physical unease in my skull.
 I have so much I wish to achieve and am acutely aware that time, even though a false concept, is indeed precious.